 In addition, he/she will work towards fulfilling a second additional language requirement, as established in the language plan.
 The student should select his course work such that he/she acquires a solid foundation in the field and builds expertise in an area of specialization, as well as prepares for the field exams.
 The three fields represent areas of specialization but also span the broader range of the program area.

 A "field" may consist of a period (e.g., Heian literature, Muromachi literature, Meiji literature), genre or sub-genre (poetry, drama, fiction; tanka, haiku, shintaishi), a specific author and his work (Komachi, Zeami, Sôseki), a style or a school (Shinkokinshû symbolism, the naturalists, the White Birch school), a broadly conceived topic (Shinto elements in Japanese literature, literary censorship, women in the modern novel), a language topic (historical phonology, historical grammar, comparative grammar), or any other appropriate topic of interest to the student.
-The four fields must be sufficiently diverse, and at least one of them must focus on some aspect of language.
+The three fields must be sufficiently diverse, and at least one of them must focus on some aspect of language.

 The purpose is to assure that the student develops into a broadly versatile scholar.
 Each field is supervised by a faculty member; one of the fields can be taken outside the department.
 Fields must be approved by the student's academic advisor.